 - mulch the soil under the tree with wood chips

-Pruning will keep the roots from sucking up too much water from the areas with a high nitrogen concentration, and will clear up space for new, healthy growth.
+Pruning keeps roots from sucking up too much water from areas with too much nitrogen, and clears space for new growth.

 Mulching with wood chips serves a double purpose.
-First of all, the fungus that work on decomposing the wood chips tend to consume a lot of nitrogen, so they’ll be absorbing and locking up excess nitrogen from the soil.
-Second, the mulch will release nutrients that will help the shrub bounce back.
+First of all, fungus that decompose wood chips consume a lot of nitrogen, so they absorb nitrogen.
+Second, mulch releases nutrients that help shrubs bounce back.

-In the end, since the issue was solved in the middle of the season, the bush has a good chance of growing back to its full, solid shape by the following spring.
+In the end, since the issue was solved early, the bush grew back to its full shape by the following spring.
 Case closed!